alexhaydock/pinewall/README.md

 This is about as close as I can get to atomic container-style update (and the sysadmin's dream of treating all hosts as cattle rather than pets) with a home-grown firewall/gateway solution.

 ## How can I add my own configs to this?
 The easiest method will just be to fork it here on GitLab and start changing things in the `config/` directory as you please.
-As a bonus, if you fork it here you'll get the benfits of the automatic CI/CD processes building images for you - even if you're using a free GitLab.com account.
+As a bonus, if you fork it into GitLab.com you'll get the benfits of the automatic CI/CD processes building images for you - even if you're only using a free account.
 Try it out!

-## How to configure syslog forwarding?
+## How do I configure syslog forwarding?
 Edit the `/etc/conf.d/syslog` file to include your destination server that accepts UDP-formatted syslog.
 An example file is included in this repo:
 ```
 # Here we forward logs over UDP to our local Splunk instance